viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/collaborate-share/service-manage-app-workspace-in-power-bi-and-office-365.md

 1. Selecione **Salvar** ou **Cancelar**.

-## <a name="edit-power-bi-workspace-properties-in-office-365"></a>Editar as propriedades do workspace do Power BI no Office 365
+## <a name="edit-power-bi-workspace-properties-in-microsoft-365"></a>Editar as propriedades do workspace do Power BI no Microsoft 365

-Você também pode editar aspectos de um workspace diretamente no Outlook para Office 365.
+Você também pode editar aspectos de um workspace diretamente no Outlook para Microsoft 365.

 ### <a name="edit-the-members-of-the-workspace-group"></a>Editar os membros do grupo de workspaces